oyhaan/Java/cucumber_course/readme.md

 - When --> action
     -> And for more than one action
 - Then --> Observations
-    -> And for more than one observation
+    -> And for more than one observation'
     -> But for caution

 - test cases must be reusable